Explore Bimini on your luxury yacht charter in the Bahamas

 Calm waters, warm air and large colonies of dolphins provide the perfect backdrop for spending the day under a summery sky.
 Or if you’d rather, journey to the local hotspots where the rum flows and island music entertains.
 Shopping and sunset bars offer the opportunity to take a respite from lounging on your yacht’s deck.
 But don’t linger too long inside…the pleasures of Bimini are embedded in the tropical landscape of this heavenly escape.

-Things to Do / See on Your Yacht Charter in Bimini
+Things to Do & See on Your Bimini Yacht Charter

 Snorkeling and diving yacht charters are popular in Bimini due to the vast array of marine life along the miles of coral reefs.
 Many shipwrecks in the area offer a stunning underwater dive sites.
 The SS Sapona, for instance, was caught in a hurricane in 1926.
 It ran aground, leaving the top of the ship above water with the rest submerged.
 Some of the wood was stripped and used to build the Compleat Angler Hotel and Bar.
 Other interesting dive sites include “Bimini Road,” purportedly part of Atlantis, and the Gulf Stream drop-off, where the ocean floor drops an amazing 2,000 feet.